 Initialization

-• Initial Set of Arms: A={0,1,2,,K}\mathcal{A} = \{0, 1, 2, \dots, K\}, where 00 represents the holdout baseline.
+• Initial Set of Arms: A={0,1,2,,K}\mathcal{A} = \{0, 1, 2, \dots, K\}, where 00 represents the baseline or control variant.

 • Initial Traffic Allocation: Distribute traffic equally among all arms, i.e., each arm receives 1K+1\frac{1}{K+1} of the traffic.